 If the filter was applied, you should get only :Berlin for taggedWithLocation and only :Einstein and :Mozart for taggedWithPerson:

 The following diagram shows a summary of all predicates that can administer (create, drop, check status) connector instances or issue queries and retrieve results.
 It can be used as a quick reference of what a particular predicate needs to be attached to.
 For example, to retrieve entities, you need to use :entities on a search instance and to retrieve snippets, you need to use :snippets on an entity.
 Variables that are bound as a result of a query are shown in green, blank helper nodes are shown in blue, literals in red, and URIs in orange.
 The predicates are represented by labelled arrows.

 Even though SPARQL per se is not sensitive to the order of triple patterns, the Elasticsearch GraphDB Connector expects to receive certain predicates before others so that queries can be executed properly.
 In particular, predicates that specify the query or query options need to come before any predicates that fetch results.

 The diagram in Overview of connector predicates provides a quick overview of the predicates.

-GraphDB prior to 6.2 shipped with version 3.x of the Elasticsearch GraphDB Connector that had different options and slightly different behaviour and internals.
+GraphDB prior to 6.2 shipped with a version of the Elasticsearch GraphDB Connector that had different options and slightly different behaviour and internals.
 Unfortunately, it is not possible to migrate existing connector instances automatically.
 To prevent any data loss, the Elasticsearch GraphDB Connector will not initialise, if it detects an existing connector in the old format.
 The recommended way to migrate your existing instances is: